 L’Arche Erie is part of an international federation of nearly 140 communities operating in 40 different countries.
-L’Arche began in France in 1964 when Jean Vanier welcomed Philippe and Raphael, two men with intellectual disability from an institution, to come and live with him.
 Today L’Arche remains faithful to the simplicity of this vision as assistants and people with handicaps share their lives together, their gifts and struggles, as brothers and sisters in Jesus.

 L’Arche Erie has seven homes and four family-living situations where its many members live, work, and share in daily life.
 These homes relate often to each other, through visits, sessions of prayer, and celebrations.
 L’Arche Erie employs over 80 assistant members who supports 31 core members, those adults with intellectual disabilities.
 The philosophy of L’Arche is to provide “family-based” growth and security to people through mutual relationships.
 Some people choose to move toward independence and they, along with board members, former assistants, family and friends, broaden the circle of relationships.